Xion/refrag.js/README.markdown

 ```html
 <script type="text/javascript" src="refrag.js"></script>
 ```
-When the page is loaded, _refrag.js_ will inspect the URL and search for a caret hashbang.
+When the page is loaded, _refrag.js_ will inspect the URL and search for a hash-caret sequence.
 If it's present, it'll take the user to the appropriate page fragment.